Help us Help Omer

 On September 23, 2019, Omer received the good news that he had been recognized as a refugee by the United Nations High Commissioner for Refugees.
 CFI then connected Omer with private sponsors in Canada, and the process of seeking asylum has begun.

 Omer is close, but now he desperately needs our help.
 He is unable to work while waiting for his application to come to Canada to be processed.
-Please help us help Omer by donating to the CFIC Secular Rescue Fund.
-All donations to the CFIC Secular Rescue Fund are applied exclusively to Secular Rescue and cases like Omer’s.
+Please help us help Omer by donating to the CFIC’s Assistance for Apostates Fund.
+All donations to CFIC’s Assistance for Apostates Fund are applied exclusively to CFIC Assistance for Apostates projects and cases like Omer’s.

 * Omer is a pseudonym used for protection from potential reprisals.